arebruvold/fordefjorden_distribution/README.md

 ## README
-This repository contains all code and small datasets for reproducing all processed data and visualizations presented in the manuscript *Distribution of inorganic nanoparticles and trace elements in a Norwegian fjord*.
-This includes:
+This repository contains all code and small datasets for reproducing all processed data and visualizations presented in the manuscript [*Vertical distribution of inorganic nanoparticles in a Norwegian fjord*](https://doi.org/10.1016/j.marenvres.2023.105975),  This includes:
 * Processing SP-ICP-MS raw data
 * Statistics
 * Cluster analysis

 ## SP-ICP-MS data processing
-A major revision is planned in order to improve performance and user friendliness and will likely result in a separate manuscript.
+A major revision is planned in order to improve performance and user friendliness, the most current published version in the repository arebruvold/sp_development.
 Raw data from Agilent is handled automatically, requires version 2021/07/20 of the script "SNPExportTimeScanFiles.icpms.script".
 Perkin Elmer and other spectrogram formats can also be treated with minor adjustments to the code.

 For automated calibration, ionic standards must be named appropriately:
 - 100Ti50Si10Au is read as a mixture of 100 ppb Ti, 50 ppb Si, 10 ppb Au.